 See this approach in action

-Check out our case studies with previous MATCH artists to see how they successfuly applied this apporach to their fundraising campaign.
+Check out our case studies with previous MATCH artists to see how they successfully applied this approach to their fundraising campaign.